karthilxg/dotfiles/README.md

   <br/>
 </p>

 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
-The most popular one for OS X is [Homebrew](http://brew.sh/).
+The most popular one for macOS is [Homebrew](http://brew.sh/).

 #### Installation